The Top Places For Outdoor Adventure Near Asheville, N.C.

 The park is also home to 404-foot Hickory Nut Falls, featured in the final scene's of the movie The Last of the Mohicans.

 Chimney Rock State Park is a great family destination that is just a short, 40-minute drive from downtown Asheville.
-In June 2018, rangers announced that the park elevator is back in operation, making the the view even more accessible for those of all skill levels.
-For those seeking a workout, you can still climb the 500 steps to the top.
+Visitors can take the park's elevator for easy access to experience panoramic views of Chimney Rock and Lake Lure.
+For those seeking a workout, climb the 500 steps to the top.

 Before or after your visit, stroll through quaint Chimney Rock Village, home to shops and restaurants.

 Thrill seekers, this one is for you!
 Soar through the air on the zip lines at Navitat Canopy Adventures.

 "The guides are great, safety is number one and the views while zipping are amazing," said Brian of Beaufort, S.C.

 Among your options is Navitat's Blue Ridge experience -- an unprecedented mountaintop adventure that features three zip lines.
 The longest zip line is 3,600 feet (3/4-mile long!).
 You'll fly at speeds of up to 65 miles per hour with expansive mountain views all around you.
 Depending on the experience you choose, you may also cross bridges, scale a spiral tree staircase and rappel to the forest floor.

 If you aren't one for heights, Navitat also offers guided RTV excursions.
 You'll travel in a rugged-terrain vehicle to vantage points of the zip line tours.
 The guide provides information on the cultural and natural history of the Blue Ridge Mountains.

 Navitat is about a 30-minute drive from Asheville in the community of Barnardsville.

 The rivers in the Asheville area offer just about everything that a whitewater raft enthusiast could want.